Archibald C. Hart: Congress

 Hart was elected as a Democrat to the Sixty-second Congress to fill the vacancy caused by the resignation of William Hughes and served in office from November 5, 1912, to March 3, 1913, but was an unsuccessful candidate for the Democratic nomination in 1912 to the Sixty-third Congress.

 He was later elected to this Congress to fill the vacancy caused by the death of Lewis J. Martin and reelected to the Sixty-fourth Congress, where he served in office from July 22, 1913, to March 3, 1917.
 He declined to be a candidate for renomination in 1916.

 Later career and death

 He resumed the practice of law and his former business pursuits in Hackensack and resided in Teaneck, New Jersey.
-He was the prosecuting attorney for Bergen County from 1920–1930.
+He was the prosecuting attorney for Bergen County from 1920 to 1930.

 He died in Teaneck on July 24, 1935, and was interred in Hackensack Cemetery in Hackensack.